natir/variantplaner/docs/usages.md

 If you are working with families, `variantplaner` can calculate the modes of transmission of the variants.

-For these step we need concatenate all genotypes of a AshkenazimTrio in one parquet sample.
+For these step, we need to concatenate all genotypes of a AshkenazimTrio in one parquet sample.

 ```bash
 pqrs merge -i genotypes/samples/HG002.parquet genotypes/samples/HG003.parquet genotypes/samples/HG004.parquet -o genotypes/samples/AshkenazimTrio.parquet